lekhrajdinkar/solution-engineer/01_aws/03_database/02_Aurora.md

 ### 4 performance
 - AWS cloud optimized and claim `3x` Performance improvement (on Postgres)
 - master + `6-15` Read Replica, with **fast replication**
-- uses **cloning**
-  - faster than backup > restore
-  - uses `copy-on-write` - use same volume + for new changes additional storage allocated and data copied to it.

 ### 5 Availability (cluster arch)
 - `6 copies` for data access 3 AZ : `cluster` ( with reader and writer endpoint)